Bernstein-Kouchnirenko-Khovanskii with a symmetry

 Note that we allow any affine dependencies between $e_i$'s that are not prohibited by the last columns of the table, e.g. $e_1$ may coincide with $e_2$ or $e_3$ in our example.

 If we do not want to give names to the projected points, then we write $*$ instead of $c_i$'s and $e_j$'s in the table.

 \begin{rem} Before proceeding to our plan to prove irreducibility, we briefly discuss how known methods fail to work here.
-Most notably, \cite{kh15} claims that the algebraic set $V\subset\CC^n$ given by the BKK-nondegenerate equations $f_1=\cdots=f_k=0$ supported at $A_1,\ldots,A_k\subset\Z^n$ is irreducible, unless $m$ of the $A_i's$ can be shifted to the same $m$-dimensional sublattice (for an explanation of this obvious exception, see e.g. Examples 2.16-2.17 in \cite{crit}).
+Most notably, \cite{kh15} claims that the algebraic set $V\subset\CC^n$ given by the nondegenerate equations $f_1=\cdots=f_k=0$ supported at $A_1,\ldots,A_k\subset\Z^n$ is irreducible, unless $m$ of the $A_i's$ can be shifted to the same $m$-dimensional sublattice (for an explanation of this obvious exception, see e.g. Examples 2.16-2.17 in \cite{crit}).

-We could try to apply this result to the study of symmetric curves in the following two ways.
+We could try to apply this to the study of symmetric curves in the following two ways.

 1) Apply \cite{kh15} to the system of equations $f=f\circ I=0$.
-But this is impossible, because the symmetric curve is singular in most cases (Theorem \ref{thsing}), rendering the system $f=f\circ I=0$ BKK-degenerate.
+This is impossible, because the symmetric curve is singular in most cases (Theorem \ref{thsing}), rendering the system $f=f\circ I=0$ degenerate.